zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

     This property specifies the location of the EhCache used by Spring.

-    **Note:** It is necessary for the API ML process to have write access to that location.
+    **Note:** It is necessary for the API ML process to have write access to the cache location.

 * **apiml.gateway.timeoutMillis**